-Salvage assets acquired pursuant to settlement of a valid claim on residual value insurance policy has been recorded at fair value based on letters of intent received from interested buyers net of legal and other costs.
-Group classifies this asset as Level 3.
+Salvage assets acquired pursuant to settlement of a valid claim on residual value insurance policy have been recorded at fair value based on letters of intent received from interested buyers net of legal and other costs.
+Group classifies these assets as Level 3.
+The Salvage asset held at 31 December 2020 has been sold.
+There are nil salvage assets recorded as at 31 December 2021.